Please be aware that our 'Knocking In Service' can take up to 14 days at busy times of the year.

 Choosing the correct Cricket bat for you will help to further enhance your love of this great game.
 We strongly recommend that you contact us prior to purchasing a bat to discuss your exact requirements, and help our expert advise guide you to a successful purchase.

 This information has been put together to give you an insight into Cricket bat willow grading, and why some bats cost more than others.
 All bats have different characteristics from balance and pick up to the width of the grain.
 As a rule of thumb, the softer (narrow grain) willow has excellent performance qualities but shorter lifespan, whereas the harder (broader grain) willow tends to last longer but takes time before you get optimum performance from it.
-A good compromise between the two would be a blade with about 8-12 grains.
+All bats are graded on performance and made from a natural material so the grain structure can vary.

 Very best Grade 1+ willow - This is the best willow that money can buy.
-The blade is unbleached with 8-12 straight grains and is blemish free to a large extent.
+The blade is unbleached and usually has 8-12 blemish free straight grains to a large extent.
 The price of one of these bats would be over £350 for a full sized blade and over £150 for a junior blade.

 Grade 1 willow - High quality unbleached English willow.
 As above but with a slightly broader grain and sometimes a slight red edge.
 The price of one of these bats would be between £250 and £300 for a full sized blade and £120-£150 for a junior blade.